Calories Per Day

 • Kcal is short for Kilo-calories (usually referred to as just calories)

-• Kj are Kilo-joules which is a measure of energy.
+• KJ are Kilo-joules which is a measure of energy.

 • These values can vary depending on age, metabolism and levels of physical activity, among other things.